Hudson Valley DWI Attorneys

 With all drunk driving arrests, the police are required to follow specific procedures.
 Police must have a good reason to stop you and probable cause for an arrest.
 Police must question you under certain conditions only and if they do not, the statements you make may not be admissible in Court.
 When issuing Standardized Field Sobriety Tests (SFST), such as the horizontal gaze nystagmus, the walk and turn, and the one leg stand, police must administer those tests according to very specific rules.

-Contact a DWI Lawyer at The Ahearne Law Firm
+Contact a NYC DWI Lawyer at The Ahearne Law Firm

 Driving under the influence has lasting effects on your life.
 Not only do these compound on one another, but insurance companies and employers may refuse service based on these charges.
-When you are arrested for DWI , you need an attorney with a thorough understanding of the law.
+When you are arrested for DWI , you need a criminal defense attorney with a thorough understanding of the law.

 Put the Hudson Valley DWI attorneys at The Ahearne Law Firm on your side.
 We can help represent your case and can fight to make sure that a driving under the influence arrest does not ruin your life.
 Call (845) 763-4100 now to speak with our firm.